Pabloradio/yokedo/docs/data/yokedo_data_schema.md

   interaction_count   INTEGER NOT NULL DEFAULT 0,
   connection_strength REAL    NOT NULL DEFAULT 0.0,

-  -- [NEW] Auditoría: último usuario que modificó el vínculo last_updated_by     UUID    NULL REFERENCES users(id), -- reserved for auditing
+  -- [NEW] Audit: last user who modified the relationship last_updated_by     UUID    NULL REFERENCES users(id), -- reserved for auditing

   created_at          TIMESTAMPTZ NOT NULL DEFAULT NOW(),